JackFurby/STAR/README.md

 findMoves was based of the algorithem used in [The World’s Fastest Scrabble Program](http://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf).

 Currently words are found by extending right or down on starting positions.
 It also has the ability to move the starting position up or left by 7 spaces.
 This results in almost all possible moves being found.
 The only situation where words are not found are when placing parallel words starting before (above or to the left) of a starting position.

+## lookAhead

+In order to find the best move to make lookAhead will use a Monte Carlo tree search (MCTS) to find the best move to make considering the affect on the end game.
+The current implementation of this is basic and there are a number of known issues including the probable player rack is incorrect and the performance is at least 10 times slower than it needts be be to become useful.

+A MCTS works by running through the following steps:

+1. **Selection** - Recursively select nodes from the root node until a leaf node is found (I am using UCB1 score for selection)
+2. **Expansion** - If the leaf node does not end the game then create more nodes from the leaf node (one for each possible move)
+3. **Simulation** - From one of the leaf nodes select random moves until an end game is reached
+4. **Backpropagation** - from the node containing the end game update each parent node with the score and visit until the root node.

+A full description of MCTS can be found at [http://mcts.ai/about/](http://mcts.ai/about/).

+For each node in my MCTS I an saving the state of the board, player racks + score and tiles in the game.
+This is one area that performance is not great.
+The score of the node is the current players score minus the next highest player score (higher score is better).
+I would expect this to be improved over time (perhaps with some ML).

+The tree search will continue for a set amount of time (3 mins ATM).
+After this time the best searched move will be returned (using UCB1 score but ignoring infinite scores).
+Due to performance issues this node for the move will normally only get one visit.